ovh/docs/pages/account/customer/api_right_delegation/guide.en-gb.md

 ## Objective

-In this guide, you'll learn how to use the OVH API to manage services and ressources of someone else account.
+In this guide, you will learn how to use the OVHcloud API to manage services and resources of someone else's account.

-As an example, let's assume that you want to create a marketplace where, you as a service provider, can install and configure ressources of other OVH clients.
+As an example, let's assume that you want to create a marketplace in which you, as a service provider, can install and configure resources of other OVHcloud customers.

 ## Requirements

-- an OVH account
+- an OVHcloud account

+## Instructions

-## Application registration
+### Application registration

-The first part, as the application developper, is to register your application on OVH.
+The first part, as the application developer, is to register your application on OVHcloud.

 To do so, go to https://api.ovh.com/createApp/

-You'll need to log in and set an application name and description.
+You will need to log in and set an application name and description.

 ![image](images/createapp.jpg)

-After submittion, you'll get your `Application Key` and `Application Secret`, later refered as `AK` and `AS`.
+Once logged in, you will get your `Application Key` and `Application Secret`, later refered as `AK` and `AS`.

 ![image](images/ak-as.jpg)